 My clients’ own immigration records are typically available by request, with limited government interference.
-Recently, however, the US Citizenship and Immigration Services (USCIS) is unreasonably withholding most of those records, making the job of securing and proving US citizenship for my clients maddeningly slow, difficult, and absurd.
+Over the past year, however, the US Citizenship and Immigration Services (USCIS) is unlawfully redacting and withholding most of those records, making the job of securing and proving US citizenship for my clients maddeningly slow, difficult, and absurd.

 The Issue